dadoming/42-Projects/README.md

-> libft: Finished with 108, error on substr, but easily fixable!
+> libft: Finished with 108.

 > get_next_line: Finished with 125.